arnau/obsidian-metatable/README.md

 #### Zotero

 Any Zotero URI such as `zotero://select/items/@citekey`.

-Link becomes click-able and selects the item in Zotero (also allows for opening PDF attachments of items via `zotero://open-pdf/...` ).
-Requires [Zotero](https://www.zotero.org/) to be installed.
-If used with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), the variable `{{zoteroSelectURI}}` can be used in the frontmatter to create a click-able link to open the linked citation in Zotero directly from the metatable.
+The link becomes clickable and selects the item in Zotero (also allows for opening PDF attachments of items via `zotero://open-pdf/...` ).
+It requires [Zotero](https://www.zotero.org/) to be installed.

+When used with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), the variable `{{zoteroSelectURI}}` can be used in the frontmatter to create a clickable link to open the linked citation in Zotero directly from the metatable.

 #### Local